Chart Color Schemes

 Wentworth Falls is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wentworth Falls' dwelling structures, as per the latest Census, consisted of 95.7% houses and 4.2% other dwellings (semi-detached, apartments, 'other').
-This contrasts with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Wentworth Falls stood at 47.8%, with mortgaged dwellings at 34.5% and rented ones at 17.6%.
-The median monthly mortgage repayment was $2,080, lower than Sydney metro's $2,427.
-Median weekly rent in Wentworth Falls was $430, compared to Sydney metro's $470.
-Nationally, Wentworth Falls' mortgage repayments were higher at $1,863 and rents were substantially above the national average of $375.
+Wentworth Falls' dwelling structure, as per the latest Census, consisted of 95.7% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Wentworth Falls was at 47.8%, with mortgaged dwellings at 34.5% and rented ones at 17.6%.
+The median monthly mortgage repayment was $2,080, below Sydney metro's average of $2,427.
+The median weekly rent in Wentworth Falls was $430, compared to Sydney metro's $470.
+Nationally, Wentworth Falls' mortgage repayments were higher at $2,080 vs Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing